ammysharma11/Pinecone_RAG/README.md

 Note: The application code will need to be configured to load these variables, typically using a library like python-dotenv.

-Running the Application
-Once the setup is complete, run the main Python script to launch the Gradio web server:

-python your_main_script.py

-The application will be available at a local URL (e.g., http://127.0.0.1:7860), which will be displayed in your terminal.

 📖 Usage
 Open the application in your web browser.